-What Is a Static Site Today?
+What Is a Static Site?

 But in a world where everything is dynamic, why would you need a Static Site (or Static Website)?
 We are going to dive deep into the different abstractions.